A projector pointing downwards onto a wall or surface

 Another factor to consider when projecting downwards is the color of the projection surface.
 A white or light-colored surface will reflect more light and can cause washed-out images in brightly lit rooms.
 In contrast, a gray or black projection surface can absorb ambient light and improve contrast, resulting in a clearer image.
 It’s important to choose a projection surface that is appropriate for the lighting conditions of the room.

-See also How High to Mount 32 Tv in Bedroom
+See also How Much to Pay to Mount Your Tv

 Additionally, the distance between the projector and the projection surface can affect image quality.
 When projecting downwards, the distance between the projector and the surface should be adjusted to avoid distortion or blurriness.
 It’s recommended to consult the projector’s manual or a professional installer to determine the optimal distance for your specific projector model.